learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you check whether a string contains a substring?
+## Q 6.2.
+How do you check whether a string contains a substring?

 There are 3 fastest ways to check whether a string contains a substring or not,